akshaya-git/Con2RDS4AWSNE/README.md

 5. **Secrets Manager**
     1. Admin ingests KMS encrypted (i.e. encrypted before storing in secrets manager) username and password of every target database into Secrets Manager.
 Note that the default encryption of secrets manager is **NOT** used instead a KMS is key created specifically to encrypt the credentials before ingesting the credentials in secrets manager.
 6. **IAM**
-    1. The Instance profile (Ec2 instance where Nitro Enclave is built) is given explicit permission to access the secrets created in secrets manager
+    1. The Instance profile (IAM role attached to the Amazon EC2 instance hosting the Nitro Enclave) is given explicit permission to access the secrets created in secrets manager
 7. **Ec2 and NitroEnlave**
     1. Enclaves are fully isolated virtual machines, hardened, and highly constrained inside a an Ec2 machine.
 They have no persistent storage, no interactive access, and no external networking.
 Communication between your instance and your enclave is done using a secure local channel.
 Even a root user or an admin user on the instance will not be able to access or SSH into the enclave.
 Nitro Enclaves use the proven isolation of the Nitro Hypervisor to further isolate the CPU and memory of the enclave from users, applications, and libraries on the parent instance.
 These features help isolate the enclave and your software, and significantly reduce the attack surface area.
 8. **Vsock proxies for Secure communication**
-    1. Implements a proxy server that runs on the parent instance and forwards vsock traffic from an enclave to a TCP endpoint.
+    1. A vsock proxy runs on the parent instance and securely forwards traffic between the enclave and external TCP endpoints from an enclave to a TCP endpoint.
 It can be run independently or as a service. - https://github.com/aws/aws-nitro-enclaves-cli/blob/main/vsock_proxy/README.md

 ## Data Flow